iAJTin/iEEDID/README.txt

 · Added
   -----

-    - Support for MacOS
+    - Added support for MacOS

-    - Support for CEA blocks
+    - Added support for CEA blocks

     - Added EEDID.Instance static property for gets all available EEDID structures for this machine